-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 Get On: App Store | Google Play

-Live video is one of the best ways to get attention right now, but there are multiple places your live audience is hanging out.
+Live video is one of the best ways to get attention, but there are multiple places your live audience is hanging out.
 Sure, there’s Facebook Live, but you’ve also got YouTube, Instagram, Twitch, Periscope, and more, each with its own audiences.

 Using a service like Restream.io lets you broadcast to multiple platforms at once.